bsc-pm/dlb/README.md

 This project is licensed under the **GNU Lesser General Public License v3.0** (LGPLv3).

-The `COPYING.LESSER` file contains the LGPLv3 terms.
-Per the LGPLv3 specification, it is used in conjunction with the GPLv3 (`COPYING`), which it references and extends.
+See the `LICENSE` file for the full license text.
+The `COPYING` file contains the same text, following the GNU project convention.

 [DLB]: https://pm.bsc.es/dlb
 [DLB Downloads]: https://pm.bsc.es/dlb-downloads